Alcaro/bridges/arlib/sandbox/README.txt

  easily recreated (syscall wrappers - easy to clone; printf - make my own on top of write(), using some C++ template tricks; malloc - global variables, or implement my own with mmap).

-While we can get grandchildren reparented to us (we're namespace init), yielding zombies, we choose to ignore this.
-We can't reap zombies without potentially reaping things we shouldn't, they only show up if anything daemonizes or otherwise does stupid stuff, and these sandboxes are short-lived.
+Another minor issue is that we're namespace init, so we can get grandchildren reparented to us, yielding zombies.
+This can be solved by creating an intermediate process that spawns the real one, then reaps children forever; or it can be considered too unlikely and inconsequential to worry about.
+Since zombies only show up if anything daemonizes or otherwise does stupid stuff, this sandbox is intended for short-lived utilities like gcc, and zombies aren't very expensive, we choose to accept a few of them (but there's a RLIMIT_NPROC in place to block too rampant abuse).
- We'll accept them.
-They're not very expensive.

 open